 If you can stick it out, however, Storonsky says it's not only worth it but a much more efficient way of getting to where you want to be.
 “It's about whether they want to work super hard for three to five years but then never need to work again, or work for 30 years and then never really get rich.”

-Key to this approach is choice.
-Storonsky says he works long hours because he wants to, he hires people that are similar to him and who can be productive in a grueling work place.
+The key to this approach is choice.
+Storonsky says he works long hours because he wants to, he hires people that are similar to him and who can be productive in a gruelling workplace.
 They want it too.
 While there are plenty of studies that show long hours are in fact a detriment to productivity, Revolut is famed for how quickly it's grown and the team’s ability to get stuff done.

 There’s no doubt that Storonsky’s break-neck pace and intelligence have got him to where he is today, even if it's not for everyone.
 “It depends on your character,” he says.
 “Starting anything new is extremely hard.
 It's breaking the walls all the time so you really need to have character to break the walls and you need to have brains to more sufficiently break the walls.”
 He does concede that this is the way he was brought up and that he’s very process driven.
 “I have always had the same attitude since I was young but I guess it depends where you start from, your country, your background, or your school,” he says.

 So just how fast can Storonsky drive this team?
 He has just announced Revolut has submitted an application for a European Banking Licence, which he expects by early next year, and his team has begun building their own in-house payment processor to improve their reliability and service even further.
 Plus expanding into more countries as those services continue to grow.
 Is this kind of growth for everyone?
 “Some people, if they don't have this competitiveness in them, they are probably going to work less hard,” he says.

 Find more resources about startups and small businesses right here: